Blegdamsvej: Public art

 At Rigshospitalet, on the corner of Blegdamsvej with Fredensgade, is Rudolph Tegner's large group sculpture Towards the Light.
 It was installed in 1909 as a memorial to the physician and scientist Niels Ryberg Finsen who won the Nobel Prize in Medicine and Physiology in 1903.

 In the small garden in front of the Niels Bohr Institute stands a 7-8 metre tall granite sculpture by the Swedish sculptor Claes Hake.
 It was unveiled in 1999.

 Transport

-Triangelen Station at the eastern end of the street will open when the City Circle Line is inaugurated in September 2019.
+Trianglen Station at the eastern end of the street is part of the City Circle Line, which was inaugurated in September 2019.

 Movia bus 3A runs through the full length of the street on its way between Nordhavn station in the northeast and Valbyparken in the southwest.

 A BRT line between Nørreport station in the city centre and Ryparken station on Ringbanen crosses the street at Fredensgade.
 It is served by up to 47 busses per hour per direction transporting approx. 30,000 passengers per day.
 One of the stations of the under construction City Circle Line will be located on the corner of Nørre Allé and Jagtvej at Vibenhus Eunddel.